angt/glorytun/README.md

  * **Fast and highly secure**

-   The use of UDP and [libsodium](https://github.com/jedisct1/libsodium) allows you to secure your communications without impacting performance.
+   The use of UDP and libsodium allows you to secure your communications without impacting performance.
-   Glorytun uses AEGIS-256 only if AES-NI is available otherwise ChaCha20Poly1305 is used.
+   Glorytun uses AEGIS-256 (a new and very fast AEAD construction) only if AES-NI is available otherwise ChaCha20-Poly1305 is used.
-   If you are not cpu bounded, you can force the use of ChaCha20Poly1305 for higher security.
+   Of course, you can force the use of ChaCha20-Poly1305 for higher security.
-   All messages are encrypted, authenticated and marked with a timestamp.
+   All messages are encrypted, authenticated and timestamped to mitigate a large set of attacks.
    Perfect forward secrecy is also implemented with ECDH over Curve25519.
+Keys are rotated every hours.

  * **Multipath and active failover**

-   This is the main feature of Glorytun that allows to build an SD-WAN like service.
+   Connectivity is now crucial, especially in the SD-WAN world.
-   This allows a TCP connection to explore and exploit multiple links without being disconnected.
+   This feature allows a TCP connection (and all other protocols) to explore and exploit all available links without being disconnected.
    Aggregation should work on all conventional links, only very high latency (+500ms) links are not recommended for now.

  * **Traffic shaping**